RTEMS/rtems-docs/README.txt

 The texlive package requirments come from the Latex styles we are using and Sphinx.

-An example of a failure is a default CentOS 7:
+An example of failures are:

   Checking for Tex package 'Bjarne'        : ok Checking for Tex package 'alltt'         : ok